 An introduction to online counselling

-While many counsellors have already been seeing clients online for some time, many of us are having to make this shift now out of necessity.
-In the absence of face-to-face meetings we are moving to platforms like Zoom to continue our work with current clients and also to offer our support further afield.
+While many counsellors have already been seeing clients online for some time, many of us needed to make this shift out of necessity during the coronavirus pandemic.
+In the absence of face-to-face meetings we moved to platforms like Zoom to continue our work with current clients and also to offer our support further afield.

-The BACP may ordinarily recommend lengthier trainings to practice as an online counsellor, they are understanding that right now the priority is continuity of support to our clients.
-That said, it’s crucial to understand how best to work online – from technology and privacy to changes in the therapeutic dynamic.
-This will ensure you are best meeting your client’s needs while also alleviating some of your own inevitable anxiety around this new way of working.
+It’s crucial to understand how best to work online – from technology and privacy to changes in the therapeutic dynamic.
+This will ensure you are best meeting your client’s needs while also alleviating some of your own anxiety around this new way of working.

 But does online therapy work?